ROC#: 320403

 The flexible connections are also the final connections.
 They’re the last plumbing link to toilets, sinks, water heaters, and other appliances.

-Top Notch Plumbing and Drain, LLC will be with you every step of the way.
+Top Notch Plumbing and Drain will be with you every step of the way.
 We’re here to give you both a professional job and a real understanding of what we’re doing and why.
-We’ve served Gilbert and the East Valley for over 14 years.
+We’ve served Gilbert and the Phoenix for over 14 years.
 We understand the importance of good communication and attention to detail.